Vaping can often be identified by distinct odors, visible devices, physical clues, and behavioral changes linked to e-cigarette use.

 Secretive Usage Habits

-Many vapers try to hide their habit due to social stigma or rules against vaping indoors or at school/workplaces.
+Many vapers try to hide their habit due to social stigma, age restrictions, family rules, or rules against vaping indoors, at school, or in workplaces.
 Behaviors include:

-• Avoiding direct eye contact when asked about smoking/vaping.
+- Avoiding direct eye contact or becoming defensive when asked about smoking or vaping.

-These secretive actions reflect an effort to conceal usage from authority figures or peers.
+These secretive actions may reflect an effort to conceal usage from authority figures, parents, teachers, employers, or peers.

 Carrying Specific Items